dharmendrakariya/argocd-demo/README.md

     We will take help from [this](https://www.padok.fr/en/blog/argocd-image-updater) doc for auto image update feature.

     Things we need to consider first here, is secret ```Git credentials``` with PAT and if you have private registry then ```Image Registry credentials``` as well.

+    I will name my git credentials secret ```argo-secret``` and it will be under argocd namespace, we will use it in our annotations

     Then we need to add the required annotations in our deployed application, mind here we are using helm chart so check out ```The Helm Umbrella Charts``` section.